A buildup of wax in your ears can muffle sound. But before you grab that cotton swab—read on for tips to safely clean your ears.

 You may be surprised to find that cleaning your ears doesn’t remove any wax.
 Most ears naturally dissolve and remove wax as it builds up, so don’t worry too much about doing this on a regular basis.
 Just remember to stay away from over the counter ear cleaning products or ear-candling sessions, which the FDA advises against.
 They’re usually ineffective and can cause damage.

-If you feel your ears are clogged or you’re still having difficulty hearing, schedule an appointment for a hearing assessment.
-Click here to get connected with a provider near you.
+If you feel your ears are clogged or you’re still having difficulty hearing, schedule an appointment for a hearing test at a clinic near you.